When to consider a prenuptial agreement

 Why are prenuptial agreements important?

-Later life marriages, blended families and second marriages bring with them a focus on money and financial planning which should not be ignored, says Solicitor and Head of Family Law at Pearsons, Emma Kendall.
+Later life marriages, blended families and second marriages bring with them a focus on money and financial planning which should not be ignored, says Solicitor and Head of Family Law at Pearson, Emma Kendall.

 “The increase in interest in prenuptial agreements looks to either protect inherited family wealth, or to manage the money perhaps made at an earlier stage in life, or indeed make provision for the first family in the case of remarriage,” says Emma.